-- (a) Operators shall establish, implement and maintain flight time specification schemes that are appropriate for the type(s) of operation performed and that comply with the air operations requirements of the Air Navigation Act B.E 2497, this Subpart and Kingdom of Thailand Civil Aviation Regulations and other applicable legislation; - (b) Before being implemented, flight time specification schemes, including any related FRM where required, shall be approved by the CAAT. - (c) To demonstrate compliance with the air operations requirements of the Air Navigation Act B.E 2497, Kingdom of Thailand Civil Aviation Regulations, and this Subpart, the operator shall apply the applicable certification specifications requirements that are approved for use by the CAAT.
-Alternatively, if in accordance with the Air Navigation Act B.E.2497 the operator wants to deviate from those certification specifications, it shall provide the CAAT with a full description of the intended deviation prior to implementing it.
-The description shall include any revisions to manuals or procedures that may be relevant, as well as an assessment demonstrating that the requirements of the Air Navigation Act B.E 2497, Kingdom of Thailand Civil Aviation Regulations, and of this Subpart are met. - (d) In accordance with the CAAT internal oversight, certification and enforcement procedures, within 2 years of the implementation of a deviation, the operator shall collect data concerning the granted deviation or derogation and analyse that data using scientific principles with a view to assessing the effects of the deviation or derogation on aircrew fatigue.
+- (a) Operators shall establish, implement and maintain flight time specification schemes that are appropriate for the type(s) of operation performed and that comply with the air operations requirements of the Air Navigation Act B.E 2497, this Subpart and Kingdom of Thailand Civil Aviation Regulations and other applicable legislation; - (b) Before being implemented, flight time specification schemes, including any related FRM where required, shall be approved by the CAAT. - (c) To demonstrate compliance with the Air Navigation Act B.E 2497, TCAR OPS, and this Subpart, the operator shall apply the applicable certification specifications requirements.
+Alternatively, if the operator wants to deviate from those certification specifications, the operator shall provide the CAAT with a full description of the intended deviation prior to implementing it.
+The description shall include any revisions to manuals or procedures that may be relevant, as well as an assessment demonstrating that the requirements are met and proving that level of safety equivalent to, or better than, the prescriptive fatigue management requirements. - (d) Within 2 years of the implementation of a deviation, the operator shall collect data concerning the granted deviation or derogation and analyse that data using scientific principles with a view to assessing the effects of the deviation or derogation on aircrew fatigue.
 Such analysis shall be provided in the form of a report to the CAAT.